MrSchmoke/cpp_tutorial_challenges/README.md

 16.
     16.1.
 Check palindromes with std::deque
     16.2.
-Creating song playlist and work with lists
+Creating song playlist and work with lists 16.3.
+Reading a file and using maps and sets
 ### timed challenge
 1. create a letter pyramid